What is Stretch Ceilings?

 Stretch ceilings are like dropped ceilings in that they sit below the regular structural ceiling within a room.
-A stretch ceiling is typically made of polyvinyl chloride (PVC) which is “stretched” across an area and then held in place with a frame known as a “perimeter profile”.
+A stretch ceiling is typically made of thin PVC membrane which is “stretched” across an area and then held in place with a frame known as a “perimeter profile”.
 The perimeter profile itself can be curved and shaped as needed.
 It can also be painted or coloured to suit any requirement or taste.
 As a result, they provide plenty of freedom when it comes to colour, lighting, and shape.

 What are the Advantages of a Stretched Ceiling?

-A stretched ceiling provides much of the same advantages as dropped ceilings.
+A stretched ceiling provides much of the same advantages as any other dropped ceilings system.
 They can help to cover up the poor condition of the existing ceiling and cover wires, ducts, and pipes.
 Stretch ceilings are commonly used with music rooms and home theaters to improve acoustics and add soundproofing.
 These ceilings can also be installed much faster than most other ceiling finishes available.

 What are Stretch Ceilings Made From?

-Stretch ceilings are typically made from a non-flammable PVC membrane that is attached to an aluminium railing called a “perimeter profile”.
-The PVC can be finished with gloss paint and printed/painted with patterns and images.
+Stretch ceilings are typically made from a non-flammable 100% recyclable PVC membrane that is attached to an aluminum railing called a “perimeter profile”.
+The membrane can be finished with gloss paint and printed/painted with patterns and images.
 This is why they are popular with stores and displays.
-The PVC membrane is made from several sheets joined together.
-Be sure to check the quality of joints before making a purchase.

 How Are Stretched Ceilings Installed?